FAQs - About the rollout

 - Smart meters are not compulsory; it's entirely your choice.
-The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by 2020, but whether you accept them is completely up to you.
+The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by the end of 2025, but whether you accept them is completely up to you.

 - Can I get a smart meter for free?

 - There is no extra cost for the in-home display.
 You won't have an extra charge on your bill because you choose to have a smart meter.
 The costs will be spread across everyone's bills, just like the cost of running and maintaining today's traditional meters are.

 - From the moment your smart meter is installed, you are helping to reduce our carbon emissions as a nation.
 Smart meters help to create a smart energy system.
 With a truly smart energy system we can better match supply with demand, and integrate more renewable energy sources such as wind and solar into the system.
 These forms of generating energy create less air pollution and emit significantly less CO2 into the atmosphere.

 - How much will the rollout cost Great Britain?

 - Smart meters are an essential upgrade to an outdated system.
 The savings of nearly £17 billion will far outweigh the investment of almost £11 billion - meaning an overall saving of nearly £6 billion between now and 2030.